zzxwill/odps/intl.en-US/User Guide/SQL/Select Operation/Introduction to the SELECT Syntax.md

 [LIMIT number]
 ```

-**Note the following when using a SELECT statement:**
+**Note:**

--   When using SELECT to read data from a table, you can specify the names of the columns to be read, or use an asterisk \(\*\) to represent all columns.
+-   When using SELECT to read data from the table, specify the names of the columns to be read, or use an asterisk \(\*\) to represent all columns.
 A simple SELECT statement is shown as follows:

     ```
     select * from sale_detail;
     ```

-    If you want to read only the shop\_name column in sale\_detail, use the following statement:
+    To read only the shop\_name column in sale\_detail, use the following statement:

     ```
     select shop_name from sale_detail;
     ```

-    You can use where to specify filtering conditions.
+    Use where to specify filtering conditions.
 For example:

     ```
     select * from sale_detail where shop_name like 'hang%';